shopware/api-working-group/design-decisions/rest-admin-api/2025-03-18-appPermissions.md

 Fetch the set of requested permissions.
 It retrieves all requested permissions for all apps.
 Requires admin scope and `acl_role:read` permission to read.

-*/api/app-system/{appName}/privileges/accept*
+*/api/app-system/{appName}/privileges*

-Accept a set of permissions for the specified app name.
-Requires admin scope and `acl_role:update` permission to write.
+Update the set of accepted permissions for a specific app.
+This endpoint allows the admin to approve or revoke requested permissions for a specific app.
+It requires admin scope and `acl_role:update` permission to write.

-*/api/app-system/privileges/accepted*
+*/api/app-system/{appName}/privileges/accepted*

 Fetch the set of accepted permissions for the current integration.
 Requires admin scope with an integration.